inmyth/practice/ORACLE_JAVA8.md

 - String implements Comparable interface which can be used for .equals test
 - LocalDate is immutable so `LocalDate.ofYearDay(2015,363).plusWeeks(2)` won't add weeks.
 - String doesn't have any method that affects the string it's invoked on
+- String has join method after Java 8
+- ArrayList.retainAll removes all elements that other list has
+- ArrayList.add(index , el) inserts an el, ArrayList.set(index, el) replaces it

 ## Qs
 - new array with non int size